thi-ng/umbrella/packages/grid-iterators/README.md

 ## About

-2D grid iterators w/ multiple orderings.
+2D grid and shape iterators w/ multiple orderings.

-Provides the 20 following orderings to generate grid coordinates and additional iterators for shape rasterization, drawing, filling, processing in general:
+Provides the altogether 25 following orderings to generate grid coordinates, including iterators for shape rasterization, drawing, clipping, filling, processing in general:

 ### Columns